pgagala/WODer/README.md

 2) Intervals

-Tested and wrote using online tool expo - https://expo.io/ There You can find that code as well and play around with it - https://snack.expo.io/@pawelangg/woder
+Tested and wrote using online tool expo - https://expo.io/ There You can find that code as well and play around with it - https://snack.expo.io/@pawelangg/woder (use phone as expo target device, web emulator sometimes doesn't work at all)

 Please bear in mind that is my first contact with FE technology so code isn't brilliant :).